UMM-CSci-3601/3601-lab4-mongo/README.md

   - It generates a report you can find in `server/build/reports/tests/test/index.html`.
 - `./gradlew test jacocoTestReport` runs the server tests once and creates a coverage report
   - It generates a coverage report you can find in `server/build/jacocoHtml/index.html` in addition to the regular report generated by the `test` task.
+- `.gradlew check` runs the tests and the Checkstyle checks
+  - This is useful to avoid having annoying build fails on GitHub because Checkstyle didn't like your layout somewhere.

 ### End to end testing